Seimax/AMC/README.md

 Windows:

-Download the newes Release and unpack it.
+Download the newest Release and unpack it.

 Edit the amc.ini for your needs and run the amc.exe

 Linux:

 Download the amx.pl and amx.ini.
+Edit the amc.ini for your needs and run "perl amc.pl"

+Warning: It could be that u need to download some prerequisites!

 Changelog: